What is ARTH Pegged to?

 - dampeningFactor: A dampening factor that dampens the indicator.
 A high

-dampeningFactorwill cause the Growth Peg to capture more of the underlying collateral's appreciation.
+dampeningFactorwill cause the peg to capture more of the underlying collateral's appreciation.
 Vice-versa, a low

 The appreciation of